Matteturtle09/easyhttps/README.md

 # easyhttps
-An easy library to deal with https requests on a esp8266 board.
+An easy to learn library to deal with https requests on a esp8266 board.